JohnMarohn/FreqDemod/README.md

     nosetests
 ```

-You will need a couple of packages: sphinx, nose, numpy, scipy, matplotlib, ipython.
+You will need a couple of packages:

+* sphinx

+* fabric

+* nose

+* numpy

+* scipy

+* matplotlib

+* ipython.

 If you have Canopy, you should have numpy, scipy, and matplotlib.
 You can install nose and sphinx using the Canopy package manager.

 To test whether the local installation worked, try